alexdboxall/ATOS/README.md

 - A virtual filesystem (VFS) to manage files, folders and devices
 - Dynamic loading of kernel drivers from ELF files (e.g. VGACON.SYS, PS2.SYS)
 - Virtual memory manager which supports page replacement when it runs out of physical memory, allocate on demand pages, and copy on write pages
-- Userspace and system calls
+- Userspace programs loaded from the disk
 - A very basic read-only custom filesystem (DemoFS)
 - PS/2 keyboard, IDE and floppy drives

 The TODO list:
 - Read/write FAT12/16/32 driver
 - Making use of the ACPICA driver
-- Allow userspace programs to be loaded from the disk
 - Disk auto-detection
 - Disk caching
 - More system calls